Poisson Boundaries of Lamplighter Groups: Proof of the Kaimanovich-Vershik Conjecture: Abstract

-Let $\rad$ denote radius of a set, meaning the maximum distance from $o$.
-Although we will apply the following lemma only for $\gp = \Z^d$, we state it in general as it may find other uses.
+Let $\rad$ denote the radius of a subset of $\baseg$, meaning the maximum distance in the word metric of any of its elements from the identity $o \in \baseg$.
+Although we will apply the following lemma only for $\baseg = \Z^d$, we state it in general as it may find other uses.
+This lemma controls the changes of lamps far from the projection of the walk on the base group.